You will learn

 • various other ways for different providers (Azure, Amazon, Google ..)

-Official documentation of permanent volumes
+Official documentation of persistent volumes

-Permanent volume in Docker Engine
+Persistent volume in Docker Engine

 If we are installing Kubernetes using the Docker Engine, we will implement the persistent volume using hostPath.